 - Smalltalk on a Magnolia (from the orange book)

 The success of Smalltalk on the Magnolia inspired an effort code named Pegasus to create a 68010 based Smalltalk machine as a Tektronix product.
-By the time the first Pegasus derived produce shipped in January 1984 it was positioned in the market as an “AI Machine” (there is a story to be told about how that came about).
+By the time the first Pegasus derived produce shipped in January 1985 it was positioned in the market as an “AI Machine” (here’s the story about how that came about ).

 - Magnolia’s running Smalltalk were impressively demonstrated at the annual Tek Labs Technology Forum (i.e. “science fair”) in late 2002.
 Several senior executive made comments such as “we really need to do something with this”.
 In response, this white paper was produced in February 2003.
 “Smalltalk Opportunities At Tektronix“, Tom Merrow and Allen Wirfs-Brock, February 1983.